jamie-taylor-rjj/Podcast-FAQs/show-specifics/dotnetcore.md

-# The .NET Core Podcast Interview FAQS
+# The Modern .NET Show Interview FAQS

-This section of the FAQ document is related specifically to [The .NET Core Podcast](https://dotnetcore.show).
+This section of the FAQ document is related specifically to [The Modern .NET Show](https://dotnetcore.show).
 As this podcast has a different format to others that RJJ produces, details in other sections may not be relevant if you are a guest for one of the other podcasts.

 Please take the time to read through the main FAQs, found at the head of this document before continuing.